-DEFxPDEF supports both DT and IDMT characteristics.
+(F)DEFxPDEF supports both DT and IDMT characteristics.
 The user can select the timer characteristics with the Operating curve type setting.

-The IED provides 16 IDMT characteristics curves, of which seven comply with the IEEE C37.112 and six with the IEC 60255-3 standard.
+The IED provides 55 IDMT characteristics curves, of which seven comply with the IEEE C37.112 and six with the IEC 60255-3 standard.
 Two curves follow the special characteristics of ABB praxis and are referred to as RI and RD.
-In addition to this, a user programmable curve can be used if none of the standard curves are applicable.
+One user programmable curve can be used if none of the standard curves are applicable.
+In addition to this, there are 39 curves for recloser applications.
 The user can choose the DT characteristic by selecting the Operating curve type values "ANSI Def.
 Time" or "IEC Def.
 Time".
 The functionality is identical in both cases.